chefgs/mern-app/README.md

 ```
 ATLAS_URI=mongodb+srv://<db_user>:<db_user_pwd>@<mongodb_cluster_url>?retryWrites=true&w=majority
 ```
+- We need to run the Express server and React app parallely in two different terminals
 ## Start the Express server
+- Express server runs on `localhost:5000`
 ### Method 1
 - In this method we use `nodemon` - Nodemon is a utility that will monitor for any changes in your source and automatically restart your server.
 ```